KernFerm/BubblesTheDev-WebBrowser/Data-Collection-and-Privacy-Notice.md

 Installed update flows are intended to preserve ordinary browser data during normal version replacement.

 Current update behavior includes an extra local save pass before a managed update install closes the browser, including normal browser-state persistence, password persistence, profile restore-point capture, and browser-session storage flush attempts.

+The shipped browser application is also no longer expected to carry a shared client update secret in its public configuration files just to let normal installed users check for updates.

 ## Streaming, Music, And AI Features